FTSE breached the channel confirming a trend change. Thereafter, it continued lower as expected.

 WEEKLY ELLIOTT WAVE COUNT

 Intermediate wave (1) subdivides as an impulse.
-Intermediate wave (2) is subdividing as a zigzag.
-Only when the small blue channel about this zigzag is breached to the downside may confidence be had that it is over.
+Intermediate wave (2) is a complete zigzag.

 DAILY ELLIOTT WAVE COUNT